-The Archive Gallery at Tate Britain has been renamed in perpetuity as the Marie-Louise von Motesiczky Archive Gallery, in recognition of the largest gift from a private trust to Tate Archive.
+The Archive Gallery at Tate Britain has been renamed as the Marie-Louise von Motesiczky Archive Gallery, in recognition of the largest gift from a private trust to Tate Archive.

 The newly named Marie-Louise von Motesiczky Archive Gallery at Tate Britain will open on 7 October with a unique display of over 350 items, drawing on the personal papers of émigré painter, Marie-Louise von Motesiczky (1906-1996), as well as related Tate Archive collections and paintings, generously supported by the Marie-Louise von Motesiczky Charitable Trust.
 The display is part of the regular six-monthly changing programme in the Archive Gallery.